JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ```

 When we access a column without copying it we are making zero allocations and our code should be faster.
-So, if you don't need a copy always access your `DataFrame`s columns with `df.col` or `df[!, :col]` instead of `df[:, :col]`.
+So, if you don't need a copy, always access your `DataFrame`s columns with `df.col` or `df[!, :col]` instead of `df[:, :col]`.

 ### CSV.read versus CSV.File {#sec:df_performance_csv_read_file}

-If you take a look at the help output for `CSV.read`, you will see that there is a convenience function identical to the function called `CSV.File` with the same keywords arguments.
+If you take a look at the help output for `CSV.read`, you will see that there is a convenience function identical to the function called `CSV.File` with the same keyword arguments.
 Both `CSV.read` and `CSV.File` will read the contents of a CSV file, but they differ in the default behavior.
 **`CSV.read`, by default, will not make copies** of the incoming data.
 Instead, `CSV.read` will pass all the data to the second argument (known as the "sink").